-With two plant savvy, forward thinking leaders, they’ll have double expertise and double worldwide contacts.
-This new “double-trouble” partnership will make for some clever, innovative competition to other large new plant introduction companies.
+With two plant savvy, forward thinking leaders,we have double the expertise and double worldwide contacts.
+This new “double-trouble” partnership makes for some clever, innovative competition to other large new plant introduction companies.
 Plants Nouveau will successfully introduce your new selections to the World.
 Negotiating legal issues, creative marketing, researching production protocols and establishing and maintaining world wide relationships is what we do.
 More on how we do what we do.

 Looking for Retail Mail Order Sources of our Plants?